input-output-hk/hermes/hermes/apps/README.md

-# Hermes Apps
+# Hermes Applications

-This directory contains Hermes applications and their build configuration.
-These applications demonstrate how to build modular, WASM-based services using the Hermes engine.
+This directory contains production Hermes applications and their build configuration.
+These applications demonstrate real-world usage of the Hermes WASM application engine.

 ## Architecture Overview